-Making Waves Academy Schools
+Making Waves Academy

 Metrics for continued success of Making Waves Academy include:

 - California State Assessment Scores (CAASPP) (Suspended this year due to COVID,)

 - California Dashboard (Suspended this year due to COVID.)

 - English Language Proficiency Assessments for California (ELPAC)